MicrosoftDocs/learn/learn-pr/language/dotnet-introduction/includes/5-when-to-use-dotnet.md

 After you learn how to build an application based on one app model, you can easily apply your learning to something else, even if it uses a different app model.
 For instance, after you learn how to build a web application, your .NET skills translate to building a mobile app.

-Repurposing your knowledge reduces the time and stress involved in learning a new programming model or language.
+Repurposing your knowledge reduces the time investment involved in learning a new programming model or language.
 Your company saves time and expense when you're tasked with new challenges.

 ### Choose .NET for enterprise-scale applications

-.NET is popular in enterprises for various reasons.
+.NET is popular in enterprises for several reasons.
 Advantages include its ecosystem and its integration with other Microsoft products, including Azure cloud services and on-premise server products.
 Further, .NET is a strongly typed system, so it avoids many of the bugs that can arise in loosely typed systems.
 Developers can choose to use an object-based paradigm in C#, or a functional-based paradigm in F#.
-They use the language that best fits the kinds of problems they need to solve.
+They'll use the language that best fits the kinds of problems they need to solve.

 ### Choose .NET for prototypes, start-ups, and small-scale applications